Drug Information Center – Forum

 - Oseltamivir phosphate capsules

-- Approved for the prophylaxis of influenza virus in adults and adolescents 13 years and older
+- Approved for the prophylaxis of influenza virus in adults and adolescents 13 years

 - Manufactured by Hoffmann La Roche Inc.